Crossbow-js/crossbow.github.io/_src/docs/run-your-first-task.md

 cb '@npm webpack'
 ```

 Notice the `'` single quotes around the task.
-This is important
+This is only needed
+when you have a task definition that contains spaces
-as this allows you to chain multiple tasks together.
+as it allows you to chain multiple tasks together.
 For example,
 let's say we want to clean the directory into which Webpack places
 the built assets (to stop them building up over time).
 We can do
 that easily by executing another script before the Webpack one.